rage/java-programming/data/macos-ohjeet.md

 ## User interface tests

 <!-- Osa käyttöliittymätesteistä odottaa, että NetBeans/tmcbeans saa siirtää hiiren kursoria näytöllä, esimerkiksi testatakseen tehtävässä tehdyn käyttöliittymän nappuloita. macOS ei oletuksena salli turvasyistä ohjelmia siirtämään hiirtä, joten tmcbeans:lle pitää käydä lisäämässä oikeus tätä varten. -->
-Some of the user interface testing expects that Netebans/tmcbeans is allowed to move the mouse cursor on the screen.
-For example to test the buttons in the UI that is created in the exercise.
-MacOS does not allow this because of the security issues.
+Some of the user interface tests expect that Netbeans/tmcbeans is allowed to move the mouse cursor on the screen.
+For example to test the buttons in the UI that are created in the exercise.
+MacOS does not allow this because of the security concerns.
 This is why tmcbeans has to be given the permission manually.